My husband and I have some serious experience moving. In fact, we started our relationship helping each other move.

 - Shrink wrap (Think Sarin wrap but large-scale)

 $100-150 can get you a lot of great materials like the list above, including those ‘good’ boxes.
 It’s worth what your blood, sweat and tears will cost.
 Our favorite is UBOXES.
 If you are strapped for cash, head to Costco, Subway, or your work’s printing room and grab some free boxes.
-Subway you may need to ask if they have extra boxes in the back, don’t be shy.
+You may need to ask places like Subway ahead of time if they have extra boxes in the back, don’t be shy.
 Costco keeps them in a stack out in the open.

-The idea is to pack everything tightly so there’s not a lot of shaking of items going on in each box.
+The idea is to pack everything tightly so there’s no shaking of items going on in each box.
 The Shrink wrap is great for things like wrapping table legs or lamp parts altogether.
 Newspaper and bubble obviously for all your breakables.
 If it clinks, rattles, or easily gets lost in a drawer, make sure you wrap it, secure it, or put it in a smaller container.
 You don’t want things or broken pieces floating in your boxes on ‘the other side’.

 – Leave you linens for last, and slowly use them in boxes as needed